Cosopt Side Effects

 Generic Name: dorzolamide / timolol ophthalmic

 Note: This page contains information about the side effects of dorzolamide / timolol ophthalmic.
 Some of the dosage forms included on this document may not apply to the brand name Cosopt.

 Not all side effects for Cosopt may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to dorzolamide / timolol ophthalmic: ophthalmic solution

-Check with your doctor immediately if any of the following side effects occur while taking dorzolamide / timolol ophthalmic:More common
+You should check with your doctor immediately if any of these side effects occur when taking dorzolamide / timolol ophthalmic:More common

 - Blurred vision